Tonto and the Renegades: Expanded lineup and recording

 The group picked up the first batch of records, packed in a cardboard box, at the American Record Pressing plant in Owosso.
-They distributed them to Marshall Music and all the record stores in Grand Ledges, and then drove to various radio stations bringing copies to DJs in the hopes of receiving airplay.
+They distributed them to Marshall Music and all the record stores in Grand Ledge, and then drove to various radio stations bringing copies to DJs in the hopes of receiving airplay.
 In the mid-1960s, it was still possible for local bands to get their songs played on AM radio stations and DJs still had the power to do organize their own programming.
 Both sides of the single got extensive airplay, especially at WJIM-AM out of Lansing, which was at the time the most popular Top 40 station in Southwest Michigan.
 Station disc jockey Eric O. was a backer, and the band did a number of short promos at the station to push the 45.
 "I Knew This Thing Would Happen" was the bigger hit of the two at the time, but the fuzz-drenched "Little Boy Blue" would later become a favorite of garage rock enthusiasts, and is now regarded as a classic in the genre.
 The success of the single not only increased the band's popularity, but allowed them to charge more money for gigs.

 Collaboration with Dick Wagner

 In 1967, Jeff Keast left the group after just one year.
 Keast's parents disapproved of his involvement in rock and roll which they considered "the devil's music."
 Upon his departure Keast recommended a fellow O'Rafferty high school classmate, Dave Pung, to be his replacement on keyboards.
-Dick Wagner, who Tonto and the Renegades had befriended on the numerous occasions his band, the Bossmen, and they had played at the Screen.
+Dick Wagner, who Tonto and the Renegades had befriended on the numerous occasions his band, the Bossmen, and they had played at The Sceen.
 Wagner, who was trying to put a new band together, the Frost, was also working with other groups as a songwriter and producer.
 He had been impressed with Tonto and the Renegades' single, and told them he had several songs that would be perfect for them, and indicated that he would like to produce their next record.
 He went to Gary Richey's house and played several of the songs for the band on acoustic guitar.
 The band particularly liked "Anytime You Want Some Lovin'" which became their choice for the A-side of their second single.
 The band's initial choice for the B-side was Wagner's "First Day Of May", but Wagner decided to save that song for his new band the Frost.
 Tonto and The Renegades then settled on another Wagner composition "The Easy Way Out" for B-side.